Skip to main content

 )

-A complete agent that receives invoices, extracts data, validates, stores in database, and notifies via Slack.
+A complete agent that receives invoices, extracts data, validates totals, stores rows, and notifies via Slack — combining four kinds of tools.

 from abstra.ai import run_agent, TablesTools, ConnectorsTools